nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 > ‘Intelligent’ search field with filter options to personalise results (e.g. by nationality, residence status, language, etc.) as well as automatic completion of the search query and correction of spelling errors to improve accuracy

-This feature is about a search box that helps users efficiently find content on the website.
-It should return content in the user's language, and possibly include a sort of autocomplete feature.

 ### 2. Technical requirements

 #### Simple search